-The Division of Film and Media Arts is located in the Umphrey Lee Building, which houses faculty offices; classrooms; audio, video and film production and media support areas.
+The Division of Film and Media Arts is located in the Umphrey Lee Center, which houses faculty offices; classrooms; audio, video and film production; and media support areas.

-Students work and study in nonlinear video editing labs, graphics labs storage and equipment checkout, digital audio editing rooms, a recording studio, an audio mixing suite, viewing rooms, a seminar room and production classrooms.
+Students work and study in nonlinear video editing labs, digital audio editing rooms, an audio mixing suite, production classrooms, and an equipment storage and checkout room.

 Owen Arts Center